 What Is a CSA?

 CSA stands for “community-supported agriculture.”
-A CSA is a community of members who support a farm operation, with the farmer and the consumers providing mutual support and sharing the risks and benefits of food production.
+A CSA is a community of members who support a farm, with the farmer and the members providing mutual support and sharing the risks and benefits of food production.

 Is it a real CSA?
 See this fun info-graphic!

-Joining our CSA is also a way to give: we donate a portion of our produce to shelters and food banks, and individuals can purchase shares to be donated.
-Every year we donate shares to F.A.I.T.H. social services in Herndon, VA, and smaller amounts to the Warfordsburg Senior Center and other food pantries.
+Joining our CSA is also a way to give: we donate a portion of surplus produce to shelters and food banks, and individuals can purchase shares to be donated.

 CSA Membership Offers Many Benefits: